friuns2/BlackFriday-GPTs-Prompts/gpts/leonardo-ai-prompt-generator.md

 Are you ready ?
 ```

+## Welcome Message
+Yes, I am ready to generate prompts for you.
+Please provide me with the keyword for which you would like me to generate prompts.

 ## Conversation

 **ASSISTANT**: Yes, I am ready to generate prompts for you.
 Please provide me with the keyword for which you would like me to generate prompts.